The Pointsman

 The Pointsman (De wisselwachter) is a 1986 Dutch film directed by Jos Stelling, starring Jim van der Woude, Stéphane Excoffier and John Kraaijkamp, Sr. It tells the story of a French woman who moves in with a Dutch railwayman at a remote railway station.
 The two are unable to converse, but soon begin a strange game of seduction.
 The film is based on the novel De wisselwachter by Jean-Paul Franssens.

 Kraaijkamp was awarded the Golden Calf for Best Actor for his performance in the film.

 Plot

 A French woman gets off a train by mistake at a remote location.
 She tries to ask the pointsman for help, but the two do not understand each other's languages.
 She waits for another train to arrive, but it never happens.

 She eventually moves in with the man at the station.
 Without being able to speak, the two begin to develop a relationship over the next few months.

+Production

+The movie was filmed at Corrour Station, Rannoch Moor, in the Scottish Highlands with Scotrail providing use of the trains.

+The interior shots were taken in the Netherlands where a scale replica of the Corrour Station interior was constructed in a garage of the Jongeneel timber yard on the Zeedijk in Utrecht, Netherlands.